vincepr/CS_Gzip/README.md

 Working decompressor for single-file gzip-compressed files or Datastreams.
 - Along the DEFLATE Compressed Data Format Specification version 1.3
 - as described in **RFC 1951**
+- `GzipDecompress.cs` strips headers (and checksum at the end) off the file. `Decompressor.cs` Decompresses the rest of the filestream od deflate-data.

 ##  Usage
 ```